• Professional Engineer Based in Silicon Valley

 Cybersecurity for Small- and Medium-Size Organizations

-Data Security, Digital Health, Electronic Payments, and More
+Data Security, Environmental Engineering, Digital Health, and More

-42TEK helps startups and small- to medium-size organizations understand and address cybersecurity concerns in the early stages of development when small efforts can provide large benefits.
+42TEK is an independent consulting service based in Silicon Valley.
 Strengths in healthcare systems, medical devices, electronic payments, and critical infrastructure.
-Program management, project management, and compliance experience at Apple, Google, PayPal, Yahoo!, First Data, Kaiser Permanente, and startups, plus earlier environmental engineering and patient care experience.
+Program management, project management, and compliance experience at Apple, Google, PayPal, Yahoo!, First Data, Kaiser Permanente, and startups, plus environmental engineering and patient care experience.
 Send inquiries to [email protected].

 Data Security